Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Stability of Sparse Vector Search

 In this section, we evaluate Theorem~\ref{thm:stability-coi-overlap} using synthetic sparse embeddings constructed to reflect the structural patterns commonly observed in modern sparse neural embeddings.
 Two properties guide our design, namely \emph{(1) head concentration} where a small set of coordinates carries most of the $\ell_p$ mass and \emph{(2) semantic locality}, where high-importance dimensions cluster within coherent neighborhoods instead of being uniformly distributed across the embedding vector.
 To reproduce these behaviors, our data generator samples high-importance dimensions from a Zipf-shaped distribution and orients this selection towards a semantic center, which causes most of the mass to concentrate within a contiguous set of dimensions.

-Figure~\ref{fig:semantic-regimes} illustrates how we create two regimes in our datasets, one that satisfies both concentration and overlap of importance and the other that only satisfies concentration.
-Furthermore, we also construct two more regimes, one where we only have overlap of important coordinates and the last one where we do not fulfill either condition.
 Figure~\ref{fig:sparse-stability} shows the results of the experiments when we set $\alpha = 0.83$, $\gamma = 0.2$, and $\pi = 0.5$ for the overlap probability.
 In particular, the CoI-only regime highlights that even strongly-concentrated embeddings exhibit distance collapse as the dimension grows when there is not enough overlap in their heads.
 These results confirm that neither concentration nor overlap of importance are sufficient conditions for stability on their own.